May Thirtieth Movement: The Nanjing Road incident

 A picket of police (there was only a skeleton staff of approximately two dozen officers overall, predominantly Sikh and Chinese, with three white officers) was set up to prevent demonstrators from entering the station.
-Inspector Edward Everson, station commander and the highest-ranking officer on the scene (as the police commissioner K.J.
+Inspector Edward William Everson, station commander and the highest-ranking officer on the scene (as the police commissioner K.J.
 McEuen had not let early warnings of public demonstrations interfere with his attendance at the city's Race Club) eventually shouted, "Stop!
-If you do not stop I will shoot!" in Wu.
+If you do not stop I will shoot!" twice, once in English and once in Wu.
 A few seconds later, at 3:37 pm, and as the crowd was within six feet of the station entrance, he fired into the crowd with his revolver.
 The Sikh and Chinese policemen then also opened fire, discharging some 40 rounds.
-At least four demonstrators were killed at the scene, with another five dying later of their injuries.
+At least 11 demonstrators were killed at the scene, with another five dying later of their injuries.
 At least 14 injured were hospitalized, with many others wounded.

-In the evening of 30 May, the Communist Party decided to advocate for a strike of workers, students, and markets across Shanghai.
+According to the account of the American witness John Peyton Davis who was present at the scene, a "huge and unusually quiet crowd" had gathered on Nanjing Road.
+British naval marines and police were positioned at the entrance of the stores.
+Also, as reported by Wenhu News Network, after the Ministry of Works announced martial law on June 1st, the British and American sailors of the International Merchant Corps and armed patrol officers surrounded University of Shanghai.
+In the evening of 30 May, the Chinese Communist Party (CCP) decided to advocate for a strike of workers, students, and markets across Shanghai.
+This decision marked the beginning of a city-wide strike, classes stopped and demonstrations in Shanghai.
+In the following days, the concession area entered a state of martial law.
+An article on Wenhu.com states that during the May Thirtieth Movement, the teachers and students of Shanghai University served as the main force of the propaganda team.
+Many of them were arrested and imprisoned.
+Subsequently, the school was occupied by the British Marine Corps.

 Strikes and martial law

 On Sunday, 31 May, crowds of students protested.
-They then convened at the Chinese Chamber of Commerce, where they gave a list of demands, including punishment of the officers involved in the shooting, an end to extraterritoriality and closure of the Shanghai International Settlement.
-The president of the Chamber of Commerce was away, but eventually his deputy agreed to press for the demands to be carried out.
+They, including 1,500 laborers and students, then convened at the Chinese Chamber of Commerce where they gave a list of demands, including punishment of the officers involved in the shooting, an end to extraterritoriality and closure of the Shanghai International Settlement.
+A representative of the Shanghai Students' Federation further proposed a general strike, prostrating himself on the platform an emotionally appealing to the audience agree with his goals.
+The Acting Chairman of the Chamber of Commerce, Fong Chu-pa, was summoned following discussions.
+Under pressures from various groups, he agreed to issue circulars for a general strike on June 1.